ApeWorX/ape/docs/userguides/transactions.md

 **NOTE**: Miners prioritize static-fee transactions based on the highest `gas_price`.

-Another way to use a static-fee transactions (without having to provide `gas_price`) is to set the key-value argument `type` equal to `0x00`.
+Another way to use a static-fee transaction (without having to provide `gas_price`) is to set the key-value argument `type` equal to `0x00`.

 ```python
 contract.fundMyContract(value="1 gwei", type="0x0")
 ```